Avassy/AvassyFramework/Avassy.NetCore.Global.Geo/README.md

 - countryId (int, required): The ID of the country
 - includeCountries (boolean, optional, default false): Specifies if you want to include the Country object in the State object.

-#### `GetStatesForCountryAsync` gets all the states for a specific country by ID asynchronously.

-##### Parameters:

-- countryId (int, required): The ID of the country
-- includeCountries (boolean, optional, default false): Specifies if you want to include the Country object in the State object.

 #### `GetStatesForCountry` gets all the states for a specific country by country code.

-##### Parameters:

-- countryCode (string, required): The country code
-- includeCountries (boolean, optional, default false): Specifies if you want to include the Country object in the State object.

-#### `GetStatesForCountryAsync` gets all the states for a specific country by country code asynchronously.

 ##### Parameters: